How the Social Security Administration Is Coping with Rapid Change

 Changes at the SSA and the push to move people to use more online services

 The pace of change at the SSA has been hectic and not without hiccups.
-The drive to streamline processes to reduce expenses and fraud has resulted in a push to move more Social Security transactions online to be handled through my Social Security accounts.
-While this move is in line with other market trends to shrink in-person services, the SSA provides vital services to beneficiaries, not customers.
+The drive to streamline processes to reduce expenses and fraud has resulted in a push to move more Social Security transactions online to be handled through mySocialSecurity accounts.

 Let’s look at three changes that have been rolled out since the start of the Trump administration.

-Ending paper checks for Social Security benefits.
-As part of the drive to lower the cost of government and reduce fraud, President Trump signed in March an Executive Order “Modernizing Payments To and From America’s Bank Account” that will curtail the use of paper checks by the federal government.
 Currently, about 485,766 beneficiaries receive their funds via a paper check.
-So far, there has been no change to these plans and because the order included exceptions for those that don’t have access to a bank, it has largely escaped the criticism that other measures have encountered.
+So far, there's been no change to these plans, and because the order included exceptions for those that don’t have access to a bank, it has largely escaped the criticism that other measures have encountered.

-Stricter identity verification measures.
-On March 18, the SSA announced its intention to end phone services that allowed beneficiaries to change their direct deposit information and file new benefit claims.
-While these services would continue to be available through my Social Security accounts, those who cannot use an online account would have to complete those tasks in-person.
+Stricter identity-verification measures.
+On March 18, the SSA announced its intention to end phone services that allowed beneficiaries to change their direct-deposit information and file new benefit claims.
+While these services would continue to be available through mySocialSecurity accounts, those who can't use an online account would have to complete those tasks in-person.

-What happened?
-First, the SSA delayed the implementation of the new ID verifications and discontinuance of phone services for two weeks pushing the date from March 31 to April 14.
-The SSA also backtracked and decided to allow individuals applying for Social Security Disability Insurance (SSDI), Medicare, or Supplemental Security Income (SSI) to complete their claim entirely over the telephone without the need to come into an office.
+The SSA also backtracked and decided to allow individuals applying for Social Security Disability Insurance (SSDI), Medicare, or Supplemental Security Income (SSI) to complete their claim entirely over the phone without the need to come into an office.

-More changes were still to come.
 On April 14, the SSA announced a new anti-fraud technology that enables the “SSA to identify suspicious activity in telephone claims” and “allow individuals to complete all claim types via telephone.”
-And that’s great news for those needing to file a new claim; people wishing to update their direct deposit information would have to adjust again to a new process.
+A That’s great news for those needing to file a new claim; people wishing to update their direct-deposit information would have to adjust again to a new process.

-As of April 28, anyone needing to change their direct deposit information could do so by phone, but would need to provide a PIN to the representative over the phone to verify their identity.
-You need a my Social Security account to retrieve the PIN number.
-This means anyone not able or willing to use an online account would need to visit a local office in-person.
+As of April 28, anyone needing to change their direct-deposit information could do so by phone, but would need to provide a PIN to the representative on the phone to verify their identity.
+You need a mySocialSecurity account to retrieve the PIN number.
+This means anyone not able or willing to use an online account would need to visit a local office in person.

-Changes to recovery of Social Security overpayments.
-Previously, beneficiaries saw their monthly checks garnished by 100% until SSA was able to fully recover accidental overpayments.
-But the hardships caused for some Social Security recipients as a result of this resulted in the Biden Administration reducing the repayments to 10% of a beneficiary's monthly benefit, or $10, whichever was greater.
+But the hardships caused for some Social Security recipients as a result of this prompted the Biden administration to reduce the repayments to 10% of a beneficiary's monthly benefit, or $10, whichever was greater.

 On March 7, under Trump, the SSA announced it would reinstate the previous policy of garnishing 100% of benefits until the overpayment was repaid.
 This change was met with resistance citing evidence that some beneficiaries were left homeless by this policy before it was changed.
 As a result, the SSA changed course on April 25.

-The SSA touts the accomplishments of the President's first 100 days
+The SSA touts the accomplishments of the president's first 100 days

 The SSA issued a press release on April 29 to show where they have made progress.
-Acting commissioner Leland Dudeck cited the acceleration of the retroactive payments and monthly increases that were implemented in March (as a result of the Social Security Fairness Act), which was far sooner than the original estimate of up to a year.
+Acting commissioner Leland Dudek cited the acceleration of the retroactive payments and monthly increases that were implemented in March (as a result of the Social Security Fairness Act), which was far sooner than the original estimate of up to a year.

 The SSA also made strides in transparency by "publishing on SSA’s website key performance data previously available only to SSA employees."
 You can now see wait times for 800 calls and claims processing times for retirement, survivor, and Medicare benefits and disability claims.

-The other successes are harder to gauge as those are changes that are behind the scenes.
 The SSA says it is upgrading the telecommunications platform to improve phone service and has "migrated over 350 offices in the Southeast and Northeast regions."
-They are expanding "partnerships within the Health IT program, which facilitates electronic data exchanges for faster disability determinations" to speed up claims processing and reduce the "over $500 million dollars to collect medical records for applicants."
+They're expanding "partnerships within the Health IT (information technology) program, which facilitates electronic data exchanges for faster disability determinations" to speed up claims processing and reduce the "over $500 million dollars to collect medical records for applicants."

 Moves to reduce the workforce at the SSA and the consolidation and closing of some SSA hearing offices, have caused concern that the already understaffed agency would disrupt benefit payments and the processing of new claims.